Advertiser disclosure

 Why you don’t hear about investing for short-term goals

 But you’re not like most people.
 You know you’re going to need big money to get married or buy a home in several years, and you want to start planning for that.
-One problem: Bank savings interest rates suck and stocks can seem risky.
+There seems to be one problem on your mind: Bank savings interest rates don’t seem that attractive and stocks can seem risky.

-What you can do to save money you’ll need in 10 years or less
+Saving the money you need in 10 years or less

 The solution for short-term savings is a properly allocated investment portfolio that holds bonds and stocks.
-You need stocks because bonds likely won’t deliver the kinds of returns you want; you need bonds because the an all-stock portfolio increases your risk of being stuck with a negative return when you need to withdraw the money.
+You need to learn how to buy stocks because bonds likely won’t deliver the kinds of returns you want; you need bonds because the an all-stock portfolio increases your risk of being stuck with a negative return when you need to withdraw the money.

-Personally, my wife and I have a savings account with a six-month emergency fund in cash and a non-retirement brokerage account with a mix of index funds: 60% stocks and 40% bonds.
+Personally, my wife and I have a one of the top savings accounts with a six-month emergency fund in cash and a non-retirement online brokerage account with a mix of index funds: 60% stocks and 40% bonds.
 (Our retirement accounts are more aggressively allocated with about 80% stocks.)
 At the moment we’re not saving for anything in particular aside from retirement and our children’s education, but we might adjust that allocation if we need to hit a certain amount of money at a certain time.

 Short-term investing with mutual funds